cqparts/cqparts/docs-sphinx/parts/index.rst

 Part vs Assembly
 ----------------

+.. currentmodule:: cqparts.part

+A :class:`Part` is a :class:`Component`, and an :class:`Assembly` is a :class:`Component`.

-A :class:`Part` is an `atomic` component; it cannot be disassembled, and it is typically made of a single material.
+A :class:`Part` is an *atomic* component; it cannot be disassembled, and it is typically made of a single material.

-An :class:`Assembly` is a collection of :class:`Part` instances &/or nested :class:`Assembly` instances.
+An :class:`Assembly` is a collection of :class:`Components <Component>`.

 An :class:`Assembly` would typically hold itself together, as an intermedite step of construction.

 .. tip::